-Meet your new favorite (secretly healthy) pasta salad recipe for potlucks, parties, and backyard cookouts.
-Vegan Pimento Macaroni Salad takes the irresistible flavor of pimento cheese and marries it with macaroni salad, complete with crunchy celery, bell pepper, and red onion.
+Meet your new favorite (secretly healthy) vegan macaroni salad for potlucks, parties, and backyard cookouts.
+Pimento Macaroni Salad takes the irresistible flavor of pimento cheese and marries it with a mayo-free macaroni salad, complete with crunchy celery, bell pepper, and red onion.
 Your choice of pasta makes this dish whole-food plant-based (WFPB) and/or gluten-free.
 This recipe is also soy-free with a nut-free option.

 Tender macaroni wrapped in an ultra creamy, tangy, cheesy, and slightly spicy pimento cheese sauce (instead of the mayonnaise typically used in macaroni salad), tossed with fresh and crunchy chopped celery, sweet yellow bell pepper, red onion, and pimentos.

-In fact, I bet if you take this to a party full of omnivorous eaters and don’t tell them beforehand that it’s vegan, oil-free, and contains ZERO mayonnaise, they’ll never guess!
-I mean, just look at that sauce…
+In fact, I bet if you take this to a party full of non-vegans and don't tell them beforehand that it's vegan, oil-free, and contains ZERO mayonnaise, they'll never guess.
+I mean, just look at that sauce...

 This recipe consists of 3 basic components: